A prescription for the pharmaceutical industry

 Tell 325 million stories

 Receiving a cancer diagnosis is devastating and overwhelming.
 The patient is instantly hurled into a complex and complicated world.
-Although supported by a healthcare team and a care circle, the infinite numbers of treatment options, opinions, past experience, stories, rumors, everything on the web, etc. there is almost too much information.
+Although supported by a healthcare team and a care circle, the infinite number of treatment options, opinions, past experience, stories, rumors, everything on the web, etc. there is almost too much information.
 The one thing that patients with cancer want more than anything is truth and more than anyone they want to hear it from other patients just like them.

-Accelerate digital capabilities.
+Accelerate digital capabilities

 Traditional pharma operating models can be inhibitors to digital acceleration.
 Solving for X means continuously testing new channels, measuring results, and adapting commercial activities based on the new learning.
 We recommend an approach that starts first with key opt-in platforms and channels in your marketing ecosystem, a focus on key moments and inflection points, and a progression through MVPs to progressively higher tiers of personalization performance using an agile test-and-learn approach.